-Melissa Shelton’s Facebook Photos Viral After Racist Slurs, Broken Windows Of Interracial Duo In Marion, Texas
+Melissa Shelton’s Facebook Photos Go Viral After Racial Slurs, Broken Windows Of Interracial Duo In Texas

 — Jackie Camacho (@javkie_jackie) February 2, 2018

-The Chapas also have a three year old daughter, so the couple was seeking out their dream home in the area when Shelton allegedly hurled the “large concrete slab” into the car’s windows.
+The Chapas also have a 3-year-old daughter, so the couple was seeking out their dream home in the area when Shelton allegedly hurled the “large concrete slab” into the car’s windows.
 According to Lee, the local police initially did not act upon the incident.
-However, now that the case has gone viral and Melissa is staring down at charges because of the melee, her Facebook photos – as well as her phone number in a separate screenshot that is not published herein – are going viral.
+However, now that the case has gone viral and Melissa is staring at charges because of the melee, her Facebook photos, as well as her phone number in a separate screenshot that is not published herein, are going viral.